Visit us at the 2023 AES Conference

 Primary efficacy endpoint

-Median percent change in monthly PGTCS frequency from baseline through the DBP of XEN1101 versus placebo.3
+Median percent change in monthly PGTCS frequency from baseline through the DBP of azetukalner versus placebo.3

-For additional clinical trial information, including inclusion and exclusion criteria, visit the X-ACKT page on clinicaltrials.gov.
+For additional information, including inclusion and exclusion criteria, visit the X-ACKT clinical trial page.

 Find out how to become a clinical trial investigator and enroll your patients in X-ACKT by contacting X‑ACKT@xenon‑pharma.com

-For additional clinical trial information, including inclusion and exclusion criteria, visit the X-ACKT page on clinicaltrials.gov.
+For additional information, including inclusion and exclusion criteria, visit the X-ACKT clinical trial page.

 For More Information

-Find out more about our XEN1101 Phase 3 program by contacting medicalaffairs@xenon-pharma.com.
+Find out more about our azetukalner Epilepsy Phase 3 program by contacting medicalaffairs@xenon-pharma.com.

 References